 Spices came much later and are very appreciated in baking these days.

-They last several days in an airtight container, can be dressed up with icing if desired, and are perfect for dunking in coffee and tea (I’ve said this twice now, so you can guess how I enjoy my gingersnaps).
+These gluten free ginger snap cookies last several days in an airtight container, can be dressed up with icing if desired, and are perfect for dunking in coffee and tea (I’ve said this twice now, so you can guess how I enjoy my gluten free gingersnaps).

 - Preheat oven to 350°F (180°C).
 Position the oven rack in center of oven.
 Line two cookie sheets with parchment paper; set aside.